 Looping, or being stuck at the Redirect page

 Occasionally, a browser gets stuck at the "Redirecting to requested site" page, or the page is continuously redisplayed.
 This kind of looping is almost always caused by a misconfiguration on the application web server.
 For example, if the web application server is configured to protect a resource accessible via http, but the browser is told to send the cookie containing authenticated session information via https only, then any attempt to access the resource via http will result in a loop.

 To troubleshoot this, you can try to access the resource using https instead of http.
-If that resolves the problem, contact the IS&T Help Desk or the team that is responsible for the application so they can fix the configuration (usually by configuring the web server to redirect any attempted access to a protected resource via http to use https instead; Shibboleth provides a redirectToSSL setting for this purpose).
+If that resolves the problem, contact the Service Desk or the team that is responsible for the application so they can fix the configuration (usually by configuring the web server to redirect any attempted access to a protected resource via http to use https instead; Shibboleth provides a redirectToSSL setting for this purpose).
 Alternately, provide the information to contact touchstone-support.
 We will relay the information to the application maintainers.

 If using https does not resolve the problem, contact touchstone-support and remember to include the URL that you were first attempting to access when you encountered the problem.

 - MIT Touchstone (for the MIT community and affiliates)